Current Expected Credit Losses

 - View the PDF version (viewable without subscription):

 - Subscription required for downloading, copying, or printing.

 - Clients who are not DART subscribers may request a copy of the PDF from their engagement teams.

-This Roadmap provides Deloitte’s insights into and interpretations of the guidance in FASB Accounting Standards Update (ASU) No. 2016-13 (codified as ASC 326), Measurement of Credit Losses on Financial Instruments.
+This Roadmap provides Deloitte’s insights into and interpretations of the guidance in ASU 2016-13 (codified as ASC 326), Measurement of Credit Losses on Financial Instruments.
 The ASU adds to U.S. GAAP an impairment model known as the current expected credit loss (CECL) model, which is based on expected losses rather than incurred losses.

-The 2021 update of this Roadmap contains new discussions related to ASU 2016-13, including the highlights of the recently issued proposed ASU on troubled debt restructurings and vintage disclosures.
-Also new to this publication is On the Radar (available as a stand-alone publication as well), a high-level synopsis of accounting and financial reporting topics related to ASU 2016-13.
+The 2022 update of this Roadmap contains new discussions related to ASU 2016-13, including the highlights of the FASB’s recently issued ASU 2022-02 that eliminates the accounting guidance on troubled debt restructurings for creditors and amends the guidance on vintage disclosures.

 Also available is the latest edition of On the Radar, a high-level summary of emerging issues and trends related to the accounting and financial reporting topics addressed in the Roadmap.

 Be sure to check out other titles in Deloitte’s Roadmap series, our comprehensive, easy-to-understand collection of accounting guides on selected topics of broad interest to the financial reporting community.